 Iceland has been in political turmoil since October, when its currency, stock market and leading banks crashed amid the global financial crisis.

 But weekly demonstrations -- some verging on riots -- finally forced Prime Minister Geir Haarde and his Independence Party-led center-right coalition to resign en masse on January 26.
-The Independence Party was projected to win 16 seats in Saturday's vote, according to RUV.

 All About Iceland